keypom/keypom-docs/docs/TrialAccounts/Creation/integration.md

 You'll notice that there are a couple of parameters that are passed into the `setupKeypom` function.
 You need to specify:

-The URL format that must be met in order to trigger the sign in flow.
-These define where the account ID and secret key will go for the links you plan to distribute.
-For more information, see the typedocs.

 - `trialAccountSpecs.url` and `instantSignInSpecs.url`: The URL format that must be met in order to trigger the sign-in flow.
   - You may notice the `ACCOUNT_ID` and `SECRET_KEY` markers in the URLs.
 These define where the account ID and secret key will go for the links you plan to distribute.
 For more information, see the [TypeDocs](../../keypom-sdk/Selector/welcome.md#trial-account-specs).
 - `signInContractId`: The contract ID that regular users create access keys for when signing in.